Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 At the inquest Mr Bishay went on to say that doctors should have recognised air was not in the right place leading to pressure on her heart and that intervening earlier would have saved Teegan’s life.

 Tragically, as a result of the complications surrounding the C-section, Teegan suffered brain damage and then a cardiac arrest 2 hours later.
-She gave birth in September 2019 and died at home in October 2919 as a results of suffering brain damage.
+She gave birth in September 2019 and died at home in October 2019 as a result of suffering brain damage.
 The inquest into Teegan’s death continues.

 Medical Negligence specialist Simon Mansfield comments: